ashishbhungani97/metamask-extension/development/README.md

 [<img src="../docs/assets/sentry-cli-release-process.gif">](sentry-cli.png)

 #### Publish a Release to Sentry
-1. Build your desired MetaMask project.
+1. Build your desired BlockStar project.
 Examples:
     1.  `yarn dist` to create an MV3 build
     2.  `yarn dist:mv2` to create an MV2 build
     3.  (and so on)